spacerobot5/ecollege-replace/README.md

 `<email></email>` = "harry_potter@pba.edu"

 ## User Tags:
 The script will replace the following tags in your HTML with course info.
-Using full HTML tags will allow replacements to gracefully degrade upon error and will not show placeholder text before replacement.
+Using the full HTML tags instead of bracket placeholders will allow replacements to gracefully degrade upon error and will not show placeholder text before replacement.

 **[coursetitle]** = "Defense Against the Dark Arts"